pivotal/docs-tap/install-offline/tap-gui-non-standard-certs-offline.hbs.md

 # Configure custom certificate authorities for Tanzu Application Platform GUI

-This topic describes how to configure Tanzu Application Platform GUI to trust unusual certificate authorities (CA) when making outbound connections.
+This topic tells you how to configure your Tanzu Application Platform GUI (commonly known as TAP GUI) to trust unusual certificate authorities (CA) when making outbound connections.

 Tanzu Application Platform GUI might require custom certificates when connecting to persistent databases or custom catalog locations that require SSL.
 You use overlays with PackageInstalls to make this possible.
 There are two ways to implement this
 workaround: you can add a custom CA or you can deactivate all SSL verification.